 Substitutions

 Do not worry if you don’t have the ingredients listed for this ube cake recipe.
-Although we’re making cake ala Red Ribbon, you can always use whatever options you have and even set your style according to your taste preferences.
+Although we’re making cake ala Red Ribbon, you can always use whatever options you want and set your style according to your taste preferences.
 Here are some substitutions you can do:

 Cake flour with all-purpose flour